University of Colorado to change transfer process following Deion Sanders' hire

 The University of Colorado Boulder is picky about what credits the institution will accept when a student wants to transfer in.
 That presents some problems for incoming transfer student-athletes, especially with the new NCAA transfer portal.

-In 2018, the NCCA created the transfer portal for student-athletes, who want to switch immediately schools.
-Before the portal was created, athletes that wanted to transfer, had to sit out for one year.
+In 2018, the NCCA created the transfer portal for student-athletes, who want to switch schools immediately.
+Before the portal was created, athletes that wanted to transfer had to sit out for one year.
 Now they can play right away, but a certain percentage of their transfer credits must go toward a degree at their new school.

 Other schools have a physical education or general education program that students can transfer into, but CU doesn't have those.
-So, prospective student-athletes can only transfer if enough of their credits will be accepted toward a degree at CU or if the student makes up credits before, they can play.
+So, prospective student-athletes eyeing a move to Boulder can only transfer if enough of their credits will be accepted toward a degree at CU or if the student makes up credits before they begin playing their sport.

 "It's just based upon the degrees we offer," he said in a press conference back in October.
 "We do not have physical education here, and we do not have general education, and to be honest, that's not going to change."